e82eric/SimpleWindowManager/README.md

 - Layouts
   - Tile Layout
   - Monacle
-  - Deck (hybrid of Tile and Monacle where the master position is fixed and the windows in the secondary position can be cycled through)
+  - Deck (hybrid of Tile and Monacle where the main position is fixed and the windows in the secondary position can be cycled through)
 - Scratch Windows
   - Simple short lived terminal application mapped to key bindings.
 - Scratch Menus